Midnight in Montgomery: Critical reception

 Leeann Ward of Country Universe gave the song an A grade, saying that "the song’s story is fascinating in and of itself, but equally impressive is the recording as a whole package."
 She goes on to say that "along with the ominous production and chilling story, Jackson’s performance strays from its usual smooth reliability and picks up its own haunting quality, which perfectly adds to the overall darkness of the song."

 Music video

 The music video was directed by Jim Shea and premiered in April 1992.
 It was filmed in black and white under a full moon amidst the headstones of an empty cemetery.
 It went on to win that year's Country Music Association award for Music Video of the Year.
 They had to record the video twice, in the first take, there was a shadow that wasn't supposed to be in the video.

-Peak chart positions
+Charts

 "Midnight in Montgomery" debuted on the U.S. Billboard Hot Country Singles & Tracks for the week of April 25, 1992.